Gennady Golovkin will puncture the 'Canelo' Alvarez myth, says trainer Abel Sanchez

 Early booking lines are open for the Wembley Stadium heavyweight showdown.

-Golovkin's trainer Sanchez believes it is a clash that defines both fighters and the Mexican tactician has studied another classic middleweight showdown as he plots a destructive victory for 'GGG'.
+Golovkin's trainer Sanchez believes it is a clash that defines both fighters and the Mexican tactician has studied another classic middleweight showdown as he plans a destructive 'GGG' performance.

 "I reviewed the tape of when Bernard Hopkins beat Oscar De La Hoya [in 2004] and saw how Bernard stopped Oscar dead in his tracks with a picture-perfect liver shot," Sanchez said.